Life Coach vs. Spiritual Director: Which One Do I Need?

 Do you need someone to help and support you in one specific area (marriage, health, relationships, etc.) outside of spirituality -- or even in many areas of your life?
 Do you want to learn the life coaching tools and skills to be able to achieve your goals, get past overwhelm, and create specific results in your life?
 If so, a life coach would be a great fit for you.

-And if the idea of having a Catholic or faith-based life coach appeals to you, I’d love for you to join me on a free 45-minute coaching call.
+And if the idea of having a Catholic or faith-based life coach appeals to you, I’d love for you to join me on a free 30-minute consult.
 I can get to know you, offer some coaching tools, and tell you about working with me.
 Schedule your call here.